 The TL16C554 and the TL16C554I quadruple ACE can be placed in an alternate FIFO mode, which activates the internal FIFOs to allow 16 bytes (plus three bits of error data per byte in the receiver FIFO) to be stored in both receive and transmit modes.
 To minimize system overhead and maximize system efficiency, all logic is on the chip.
-Two terminal functions have been provided to allow signaling of direct memory access (DMA) transfers.
-Each ACE includes a programmable baud rate generator that can divide the timing reference clock input by a divisor between 1 and (216-1).
+Two terminal functions allow signaling of direct memory access (DMA) transfers.
+Each ACE includes a programmable baud rate generator that can divide the timing reference clock input by a divisor between 1 and $(2^{16}-1)$.

-The TL16C554 and the TL16C554I are available in the 68-pin plastic-leaded chip-carrier (PLCC) FN package.
+The TL16C554 and the TL16C554I are available in a 68-pin plastic-leaded chip-carrier (PLCC) FN package and in an 80-pin (TQFP) PN package.